Balooog/Project_Yolkless/README.md

 - `src/modules/conveyor/` houses the Conveyor Manager, Belt, and Item scripts.
 Belts chain configurable segments with per-run speed and capacity caps, pushing items forward with easing when queues clear.
 - `ConveyorManager` exposes `item_spawned`, `item_delivered`, and `throughput_updated` signals while logging smoothed items/sec plus queue depth via `YolkLogger`.
 - `scenes/demo_conveyor.tscn` includes a timer-driven spawner and HUD label so designers can watch flow, jams, and delivery cadence without wiring the full farm.
+- `game/scenes/modules/conveyor/FactoryConveyor.tscn` is instanced in the main scene so belts animate above the farm, spawning tokens at the live PPS rate for quick readability.
 - Full usage notes live in `docs/modules/conveyor.md`; clone the segment template there to embed belts in future factory stages.

 ## Scripts